Search Articles

 Medigap: Plugging the Holes in Medicare

-With all the deductibles, copayments and coverage exclusions, Medicare pays for only about half of the medical costs of America's senior citizens.
-Much of the balance not covered by Medicare can be covered by purchasing a "Medigap" insurance policy.
+While Medicare covers many essential health services, it doesn’t cover everything.
+With its deductibles, copayments, and coverage exclusions, Medicare pays for only about half of the medical costs of America’s senior citizens.

 Local Elder Law Attorneys in Your City